Race Details

 In case of emergency:

 On the run: If you spot a downed racer who needs assistance, notify the next staff member or volunteer that you see.
 Staff with radios are positioned at each water crossing.
+Two paramedics will be on the course and local EMS will be on standby.

 Abandonment: